Published on Saturday, June 29, 2019 by Chittorgarh.com Team | Modified on Wednesday, November 20, 2019

 Note that most banks offer 3-in-1 NRI Investment account which is a combination for NRI Bank Account, NRI Trading Account and a Demat Account.
 The 3 in 1 account offers seamless transaction between there 3 accounts and make the stock investment easy for the investor.

-An NRI demat account is a must for stock market investment in India for both resident and non-resident Indians.
+An NRI demat account is a must for stock market investment in India for both resident and NRIs.
 It is an online account for holding stocks, mutual funds, NCDs, etc. in the electronic format.
 The demat account is a secure way to hold stocks and mutual funds.
 It also makes online trading quick and easy.

 In the case of NRIs, the demat account is linked with their NRO savings account.
 All the earnings from their investments in securities like Stock dividends, Mutual Funds dividends, etc., are directly credited to the NRO account.

 NRIs can open a demat account with any stock broker in India.
-Most brokers like Zerodha, ICICI Direct, Axis Direct, etc., offer demat account services
+Most brokers like Zerodha, ICICI Direct, Axis Direct, etc., offer demat account services.

 Once all accounts are set up and linked correctly, trading in F&O is similar to how the trading is done by the resident Indians.